kenbod/sysadmin/hadoop.md

 **NOTE:** These instructions are adapted from the information that appears in Chapter 10 of [Hadoop: The Definitive Guide, 4th Edition](http://shop.oreilly.com/product/0636920033448.do).
 The text in that chapter is written at a high level of abstraction.
 My instructions below contain way more details. :smiley:

-**NOTE:** Also note: Unless otherwise indicated, you need to follow these instructions for each node in your Hadoop cluster.
+**NOTE:** Unless otherwise indicated, you need to follow these instructions for each node in your Hadoop cluster.

 ### Installing Java